Many or all companies we feature compensate us. Compensation and editorial

 • Only available in AZ, CA, CO, FL, MI, NJ, NC, OR, PA, SC, TN, UT, VA, and WA

 Most competitors require that you settle these agreements—which allow you to tap into your home’s equity for cash without taking on debt—in one lump sum.
-But Unlock’s partial payments give you control over your finances throughout the term.
+But Unlock’s partial payments give you control over your repayment throughout the term.

 Unlock also sets itself apart with a lower credit score requirement—500 minimum—making it an accessible option for individuals who might not qualify for traditional home equity loans or home equity lines of credit (HELOCs).